 Pisang Peak Climbing takes you into the majestic land of Annapurna.
 The 6091meter high rock edifice exists just above the scenic Pisang Village.
 Being the relatively easy mountain climbing in Nepal, this peak attracts many tourists each year.
 It is located on the way to one of the world’s highest Thorong La pass.
 It is enclosed by hanging glacier in the west while it is also safeguarded by Annapurna I and Manaslu Mountains.
 We can choose from more than one Pisang climbing route to reach the Pisang summit from the Pisang Base Camp.
 The path contouring up from the western ridge is considered difficult to climb.
 The route meets with the part of Annapurna Circuit Trek.
 It is one of the famous peak climbing in Annapurna.

-We always focused to best accommodation in Nepal.
-During the trip, accommodation are included in the trip cost and twin sharing three star category hotel in Kathmandu on bed and breakfast basis for three nights.
-In Pokhara, one night hotel accommodation in a twin sharing three star hotel on bed and breakfast basis and 17 nights in comfortable tented and teahouse accommodation on the mountain.
-In tended camp there will be 4 seasonal sleeping bag, foam mattress, twin sharing tent, if there is different sex, and will provide you single supplement without extra charge.
-We preserve standard luxury in all difficultly based on the unseen conditions such as weather and disasters.
+We always focused on the best accommodation in Nepal.
+During the trip, accommodation is included in the trip cost and twin sharing three-star category hotel in Kathmandu on bed and breakfast basis for three nights.
+In Pokhara, one-night hotel accommodation in a twin sharing three-star hotel on bed and breakfast basis and 17 nights in comfortable tented and teahouse accommodation on the mountain.
+Intended camp, there will be 4 seasonal sleeping bag, foam mattress, twin sharing tent, if there is a different sex, and will provide you single supplement without extra charge.
+We preserve standard luxury in all difficulty based on unseen conditions such as weather and disasters.
 If you request to single supplement there will be charge US$300

 Trekking: During the trekking, we will provide you a well-trained and licensed holder English speaking, an experienced trekking guide.
-Each six members are assigning to one assistant guide and one porter for each two members to carry the luggage.
+Every six members are assigning to one assistant guide and one porter for every two members to carry the luggage.

 This arrangement of staff will ensure the safety of each and every member in the group; also if any member falls ill, the trip will still go ahead as planned.
 Please also note that the maximum number of people in a group will be 12, as this is the optimum size for a successful trip.

-You must have some climbing experience before the plan to this trip.
-A little climbing and rock climbing skill can teach you sufficient technie regarding how to use crampon, ice axe and to fix rope.
-Before climb peak, there will be pre climb training at the base camp build you skillful of using crampons, ropes, ice pick, and harness.
-Pisang Peak climbing generally need maximum 8 hour of walk and normally 6- 7 hour walk each day; you must be prepared maximum 12 kilometer of walk and jogging exercise each day till 3 month before starts your trip because you need to walk on high altitude for long and short days during the trip.
-You must have good health and physical condition then you can climb and have a good chance to success.
+You must have some climbing experience before the plan for this trip.
+A little climbing and rock climbing skill can teach you sufficient technique regarding how to use crampon, ice ax and to fix rope.
+Before climb peak, there will be pre-climb training at the base camp build you skillful of using crampons, ropes, ice pick, and harness.
+Pisang Peak climbing generally need maximum 8 hours of walk and normally 6- 7 hours walk each day; you must be prepared maximum 12 kilometers of the walk and jogging exercise each day till 3 months before starting your trip because you need to walk on high altitude for long and short days during the trip.
+You must have good health and physical condition then you can climb and have a good chance to succeed.
 If any members suffering from medical problems and other diseases, please kindly known to Nepal Glacier Treks at the time of booking.